 When you enroll in Original Medicare (Parts A and B) you have the option of increasing coverage by purchasing a Medicare Supplement plan (also called Medigap).
 These plans cover additional expenses that are not included in Parts A and B, like copayments, coinsurance, and yearly deductibles.
-For every state except Massachusetts, Minnesota, and Wisconsin, Medigap has ten types of policies – A, B, C, D, F, G, K, L, M, and N. Plans C and F are the most inclusive and in turn, the most popular.
-You may know that Medicare Plan F going away is going to happen in 2020 but we can tell you what your options are if you currently have Plan F or if you were hoping to enroll in it before the deadline.
+For every state except Massachusetts, Minnesota, and Wisconsin, Medigap has ten types of policies – A, B, C, D, F, G, K, L, M, and N. Plans C and F are the most inclusive and in turn, the most popular, but both will be disappearing from the market.
+Now that Plan F is going away, we can tell you what your options are for keeping or enrolling in Plan F.

 Make sure you do not confuse Medigap Plan A with Medicare Part A – they are two very different things!